Celedón: Celedonio Alzola

 In 1957, a group of blouses designed the descent of a doll from the belfry of the Church of San Miguel up to the New Square to give the beginning of the holidays of the Virgen Blanca.
 The first descent failed, so they decided to get a person to solve the problem and the idea was a success.
 The person who appeared was Jose Luis Isasi, at the town hall of Vitoria.
 Since then only four people have been chosen by the squads of blouses and neskas who have personified Celedón or the villager of Zalduondo.

 50th anniversary of the descent of the Celedón

 2007 was the 50th anniversary of the descent of Celedón, which went down for the first time in the year 1957.
-In his first descent the rope broke, although this fact did not prevent Isasi going out to the balcony and giving the beginning to the holidays.
-On the 50th anniversary Gorka Ortiz de Urbina and Iñaki Landa made an emotive opening procession together, and in the balcony they resembled Isasi, who was away because of a serious disease.
+In his first descent, the rope broke, although this fact did not prevent Isasi from going out to the balcony and giving the beginning to the holidays.
+On the 50th anniversary, Gorka Ortiz de Urbina and Iñaki Landa made an emotive opening procession together, and on the balcony, they resembled Isasi, who was away because of a serious disease.

-Nowadays in the "balconada" of San Miguel it is possible to see Celedón's sculpture; this sculpture takes the face of Jose Luis Isasi Moltalbán, the first Celedón and one of the creators of Celedón's figure.
+Nowadays in the "balconada" of San Miguel, it is possible to see Celedón's sculpture; this sculpture takes the face of Jose Luis Isasi Moltalbán, the first Celedón and one of the creators of Celedón's figure.